limjiechao/canvas-gallery/README.md

 ## Functional programming

 Not every function is pure in the strictest sense of absolutely no side effects.
 The following concerns by necessity requires mutation:

 - canvas caches,
 - selection coordinates tracking
 - DOM manipulation, and
 - drawing of canvas

 But for everything and everywhere else, *not a single variable in the app is mutated*.
 Instead, generous creation of one-off temporary local variables and data transformations via non-mutative array methods.

 ## JavaScript modules

 JavaScript modules gives the benefit of object-oriented programming such as bundling of related private states, private functions with public functions to mutuate the states but in a free-form manner, without the straitjacket of a class.

 ## TypeScript

 This allows every argument in every function to be tightly defined with the benefit of documentation and type checking at compile time to avoid most footguns.

 ## One set of rendering logic to rule them all

 The same `renderApp()` is always called after each database trip, which renders the whole app from scratch.
 While arguably more expensive computationally, this vastly simplifies the task of coding as only one set of logic is needed for the whole app to be completely and correctly rendered.

 Computed data and conditions are crunched in a centralized `computeRenderParameters(…)` function and then shared by separate rendering logic for each part of the app.
 This enables the app to be D.R.Y. and always have a single source of truth.

 ## Initialization

-- If touch device detected, show unsupported message and throw error
+- If touch device *without* a fine pointing peripheral is detected, show unsupported message and throw error to stop execution
 - Set canvas absolute dimensions
 - Add event listeners for
     - Image Section